AI, progress & app workflow

 Why this article exists

-This workflow note keeps AI support practical and limited: "Why baseline setup needs human judgment in the loop" belongs in the blog because it explains the decision before the download.
-For "Why baseline setup needs human judgment in the loop", the reader may be in an iPhone reminder flow where the app should reduce decision fatigue, and the job is to leave medical or skin concerns outside a wellness app decision.
-This article gives context for "Why baseline setup needs human judgment in the loop", names the boundary, and points action-ready readers to the related Orena guide without turning the whole page into a pitch.
+This workflow note keeps AI support practical and limited: "Human judgment: baseline setup" belongs in the blog because it explains the decision before the download.
+For "Human judgment: baseline setup", the reader may be in an iPhone reminder flow where the app should reduce decision fatigue, and the job is to leave medical or skin concerns outside a wellness app decision.
+This article gives context for "Human judgment: baseline setup", names the boundary, and points action-ready readers to the related Orena guide without turning the whole page into a pitch.

 Practical takeaway